slsa-framework/slsa/docs/spec/v1.1/principles.md

     "Provenance exists".

 -   **Balance level granularity.** Too many levels makes SLSA hard to understand and remember; too few makes each level hard to achieve.
-Try to bundle requirements into levels such that an implementer is likely to implement all at the same time.
+Collapse levels until each step requires a non-trivial but manageable amount of work to implement.

 -   **Use tracks sparingly.** Additional tracks add extra complexity to SLSA, so a new track should be seen as a last resort.
 Each track should have a clear,